AionSystem/AION-BRAIN/assessments/resources/faq.md

 ### **Q: Will my answers be used to train AI?**
 A: No. Your responses are used solely for assessment and community building purposes.

+### Q: Can I see the grading rubric?
+**A:** The assessment uses a proprietary 6-dimensional scoring system that evaluates thinking patterns, not just answers.
+The exact criteria are not published to maintain assessment integrity and prevent gaming.
+You'll receive personalized feedback on your performance across the six dimensions.

+### Q: How do I know what you're looking for?
+**A:** We're looking for authentic systematic thinking.
+The best preparation is to approach each paradox thoughtfully, show your reasoning, and be true to how you think—not what you think we want to hear.

 ---

 *Have a question not answered here?*